 Galvanized towers may have a carbon steel basin.
 Other small towers may be fabricated from stainless steel, sometimes in the mistaken belief that stainless is resistant to all forms of corrosion.

 The primary method of heat transfer in a cooling tower is evaporation of a small portion of the recirculating water.
-Key to maximum heat transfer (within various water quality restraints as we shall see) is correct fill selection.
-Proper selection lowers the liquid-to-gas (L/G) ratio for the tower, and correspondingly reduces the size and material/operational costs of the tower and of auxiliary equipment such as recirculating pumps and fans.
+Correct fill selection is key to maximizing heat transfer (within various water quality restraints as we shall see).
+Proper selection lowers the liquid-to-gas (L/G) ratio for the tower, and reduces the size and material/operational costs of the tower and of auxiliary equipment, such as recirculating pumps and fans.

 Early cooling towers had wooden splash fill; a series of staggered slats below the water spray or distribution nozzles.